Dardziol/100_Pycharm_Projects/README.md

-# My Python projects.
-# This repository will be updated as I'll progress through 100 days of code course by Dr.Angela Yu on Udemy.
+This repository will be updated as I'll progress through 100 days of code course by Dr. Angela Yu on Udemy.
 # It will contain only projects.
-# Exercises won't be commited.
+Exercises won't be commited.